 - Finally, there are top-tier websites.
 These eCommerce platforms outperform the competition by incorporating a custom theme, responsive design, high-resolution photos, videos, and other user-friendly features.

-You would love to see: 15 eCommerce website development strategies you need for success in 2022
+You would love to see: 15 eCommerce website development strategies you need for success

 4. Ecommerce search engine optimization